omarnero/task/README.md

 ## About app

-this app is created by react it's a spa application and using sass make it responsive for all
+this app is created by react it's a spa application and using sass make it responsive for all devices and using firebase authentication

-devices